rakeshnayak360/gradient-generator/README.md

 This is a simple gradient generator built using ReactJS.

+### Installation
+- Clone the repo
+- Navigate to the folder
+- Run npm install
+- Run npm start

 # Cutomize
 You can customize the color and the angle of gradient in Components -> modules -> GradientBox.js